Shnitselon/aws-modernization-with-quali/content/prerequisite/aws-account-event.md

 draft: false
 ---

-__Note:__ Only complete this section if you are running the workshop through an AWS hosted event.
+__*Perform the steps on this page only if you are running the workshop through an AWS-hosted event.*__

 For an AWS hosted event, you are provided with an AWS account through the AWS Event Engine service using a 12-digit hash by event staff.
 This is your unique access code.